Archive

 The image of the Kabukiza Theater that has been loved for many years

-Design: Antique materials convey an aura of history and brighten up the building
+Design: Antique materials convey an aura of history and add elegance to the building

 Architectural Design Satoru Satoru Sumitani

-Design Construction Supervision: Design and Construction Supervision of a high-performance office tower that harmonizes with the Kabukiza Theatre
+Design Construction Supervision Design Construction Supervision of a high-performance office tower that harmonizes with the Kabukiza Theater

 Featured GINZA KABUKIZA